daoventures/dao-protocol/docs/DAOVault.md

 Refund from strategy.
 Only available if strategy in certain condition (for example vesting state).
 - *Param*: -

-#### function `getCurrentBalance(address)`
-Get current balance in contract
-- *Param*: Address to query
-- *Return*:
-  - total user deposit balance after fee if not vesting state
-  - user available balance to refund including profit if in vesting state

 ### Admin functions
 #### function `setNetworkFeeTier2(list)`
 Set new network fee tier 2.
 Network fee is collect in deposit.